How to Join a Minecraft Server

 - Your server is live - share the address with friends

-No configuration, no technical knowledge, no control panels.
-The server runs 24/7, supports up to 20 players, and is optimized for performance.
-Your friends just add the address to their server list and they're in.
+No port forwarding, no control panels.
+It supports up to 20 players and your friends just add the address to their server list.
+That's it.

 Quick Reference: Joining a Server in 30 Seconds